sourcecodeserenader/cs305-portfolio/README.md

 ---

 ## 3. Which part of the vulnerability assessment was challenging or helpful to you?
-The most challenging part was differentiating between critical and non-critical vulnerabilities - seeing beyond the surface and weighing the potential real-world impact of each flaw.
+The most challenging part was differentiating between critical and noncritical vulnerabilities - seeing beyond the surface and weighing the potential real world impact of each flaw.
 That challenge was also the most rewarding because it deepened my discernment and sharpened my instincts.

 ---